9dots/9dots.io-pages/OihTZql.md

 4. With the strategy figured out, teach students about the the programming blocks required to execute this strategy.
 	- The **switch** statement takes the readings from the sensor and breaks it into two possible cases, just like the two rules in our strategy.
-    - For the color sensor, the two cases will be dark and light.
+    - For the color sensor, the two cases are dark or light.
 To set up the switch:
       1. Select the color sensor
       2. Click on compare
       3. Select reflected light intensity

 ![](http://uploads.9dots.io/Oiha8uX_md.jpg)

-**In the example above, the top track will be triggered if the color sensor is over the black line, and the bottom track will be triggered if it has moved off of the line.**
+**In the example above, the top track is triggered if the color sensor is over the black line, and the bottom track is triggered when it has moved off of the line.**

 ![](http://uploads.9dots.io/Oihrsws_md.jpg)
 5. Using the previously discussed strategy as the guide, add the **move steering** blocks.
 The finished product should look like:

 ![](http://uploads.9dots.io/Oii19BC_md.jpg)
 6. Ask, "_How can you make that process repeat indefinitely?_"

    - Put that entire switch statement in a loop so that the process repeats forever.
 If there is no loop it will move once and be done.

 ![](http://uploads.9dots.io/Oihyzmy_md.jpg)